-- signs of a fresh cold with an excess of coughing and/or sneezing
+- signs of an emerging cold with an excess of coughing and/or sneezing

 - fever over 100 degrees

-- vomiting
+- vomitina

 - diarrhea

 - untreated infection, e.g. strep throat, ear infection infectious rashes

 If the child has an infection that requires antibiotics, return to school should be delayed until after the temperature is normal and antibiotics have been administered for at least 24 hours.
-If your child has diarrhea and/or vomiting, return to school should be delayed for 24 hours after the last episode.
+If your child has diarrhea and/or vomiting, return to school should be delayed for at least one full school day after the last episode.
 If your child is home with a "strep" throat or a communicable disease (such as conjunctivitis), please let the teacher know.
 The teacher will inform the other parents.
 Keeping a child at home for one or two days at the beginning of an illness can often prevent a longer absence later.